bsmith925/conversational-agent/DESIGN.md

 3.  **Generation**: The retrieved documents, the original question, and the chat history are passed to a `dspy.ChainOfThought` module, which generates a comprehensive, context-aware answer.
 4.  **Streaming**: The generated response is streamed to the user in real-time via WebSockets for an interactive experience.

+This pipeline explicitly trades higher latency for better accuracy.
+Steps like generating a hypothetical answer involve an extra LLM call but significantly improve the chances of retrieving relevant documents.
+A simpler, lower-latency approach might involve embedding the user's query directly, but this could fail on complex or ambiguous questions.
+The choice of LLM for each stage also presents a tradeoff between cost, speed, and quality.
+My goal of building a formal evaluation framework is to systematically measure and optimize these tradeoffs based on defined accuracy metrics (e.g., precision, recall, hallucination rate) and performance targets.

 ### Session Management

 Conversational context is maintained through UUID-based sessions managed in Redis, providing fast access to chat history.
 This enables multi-turn conversations and ensures that follow-up questions are understood in context.
 Sessions have a configurable TTL (defaulting to one hour) to manage memory usage effectively.

+### Data Ingestion and Processing

+A significant engineering challenge in any RAG system is the pipeline for ingesting, processing, and indexing documents.
+The quality of retrieval is highly dependent on this "data-to-vector" pipeline.
+The process involves several key stages:

+-   **Document Loading & Parsing**: The system needs to handle various document formats, such as PDF, CSV, PPT, Markdown, and others.
+This stage involves extracting clean text and relevant metadata from raw files, which often requires dealing with complex layouts, tables, and images.
+-   **Text Splitting (Chunking)**: Documents are broken down into smaller chunks for embedding.
+This is a critical step with a major tradeoff between context and precision.
+Small chunks are precise but may lack broader context, while large chunks retain context but can introduce noise into the retrieval process.
+The framework is designed to support various chunking strategies (e.g., recursive, semantic) to manage this tradeoff.
+-   **Embedding & Storage**: Each chunk is converted into a vector embedding and stored in PostgreSQL alongside its original text and metadata.
+This metadata is crucial for filtering and providing source attribution in answers.
+-   **Synchronization**: A key production challenge is keeping the vector database synchronized with the original data sources.
+The current design supports manual re-indexing, with a roadmap for automated, event-driven updates.

 ## 5. Production Readiness Strategy